vivekverma125/firstrepo/README.md

 for adding all changes in one time use :
         git add .

 for pushing : git push origin main

-        her origin refers to the original repo which we cloned and main refers to the branch name to which we pushes our changes
+        here origin refers to the original repo which we cloned and main refers to the branch name to which we pushes our changes